-9 Subjects
+10 Subjects

+[Editor’s note: number unknown / guess currently; need research (Pierre & Jing)]

 The number of subjects used in the experiment is extremely important.

 At least 24 subjects must be used for experiments conducted in a controlled environment.
 This means that after subject screening, every stimulus must be rated by at least 24 subjects.